Winter is here and that means slipping n’ sliding season, but not the cool drifting kind.

 Not everyone needs an extreme tire like the WS80, think of LM 32’s like a slim phone case; it won’t survive a war but it provides protection for everyday life.

-Cool name, some of you might even buy it based on name alone but this is going to be a really solid tire for those who aren’t looking to spend a lot of money on a set of winter tires but still want the quality and safety a good set provides.
+Cool name, some of you might even buy it based on name alone but the Firestone Winterforce2 is going to be a really solid tire for those who aren’t looking to spend a lot of money on a set of winter tires but still want the quality and safety a good set provides.

 Deep circumferential grooves, wide lateral notches, and open shoulder slots help you laugh at snow and water when the forecast brings the bad news.
 You can also add studs to these, overall this is a relatively complete winter tire that is going to be cheaper than the other 2 options above.